-Linear chains swam faster than all other architectures, including those that share a constant frontal area feature like helical and bipinnate chains.
+Linear chains swam faster than all other architectures, including those that share a constant frontal area feature like bipinnate chains (Fig. 3, Table S2).
 One potential explanation for this difference could come from the relative thrust provided by the jets.
 Linear chains eject their jet plumes at very small angles (near parallel) to the axis of locomotion (Sutherland et al. 2024), just wide enough to avoid interaction between jet plumes (Sutherland & Weihs 2017).
 Bipinnate and helical chains (both with constant frontal area) have the atrial siphons (point of jet ejection) of their constituent blastozooids oriented at a wider angle (Madin 1990), which may lead to wider angles of their jets relative to the axis of locomotion.
 This in turn would result in a larger proportion of the force exerted by the jet to be applied as torque rather than thrust onto the colony.
 This hypothesis could be tested by measuring the 3D angles of the actual jets instead of the angles of the zooids since salps can use their atrial muscles and siphon morphology to direct the angle of their jets.

 Finding that clusters can swim at speeds comparable to those of bipinnate and helical chains, even faster than whorls, defies our intuitive understanding of the mechanical properties of these colonies and thus warrants further investigation into how these species coordinate their jets to produce forward thrust.
-While oblique chains are architectural intermediates between transversal and linear chains, our data indicates that oblique chains may be the slowest swimmers among salps.
+While oblique chains are architectural intermediates between transversal and linear chains (Damian-Serrano & Sutherland 2023), our data indicate that oblique chains may be the slowest swimmers among salps.
 This incongruence may be explained by the fact that we only had speed data from one oblique specimen (of Thalia sp.) with very small zooid sizes.
 Small salps might operate at notably lower Reynolds numbers than large ones, which may require a non-linear size correction for meaningful speed comparisons.
 Swimming speed data from the much larger oblique chains of Thetys vagina may provide a more comparable example of the locomotory performance of this oblique colonial configuration.

 The questions addressed in this study focus on the effect of frontal area of colonial architectures on swimming speed.
 This effect may be associated with form and pressure drag differences between more and less streamlined colony shapes.
 To test whether these are the forces responsible for differences in swimming speed, drag would have to be measured or calculated, which is beyond the scope of this study.
 Other unaccounted forces may be significant energetic contributors to the system that explain the remainder of the observed variation.
 Chain length for the streamlined forms (helical, linear, and bipinnate chains) could have negative effects on swimming speeds that may partially counteract the positive effect of increased propeller thrust.
 For example, skin drag increases proportionally to the surface area of the system, and the smoothness of the chain may increase pressure drag through vortex shredding (Vogel 1981).
-While added (virtual) mass could also be an issue, asynchronously swimming colonies do not suffer as much from these acceleration-related costs, since their speed is maintained near constant while cruising.
+While added (virtual) mass could also be an issue, asynchronously swimming colonies do not suffer as much from these acceleration-related costs, since their speed is maintained near constant while cruising (Bone & Trueman 1983).
 Chain length could also lead to reduced stability and efficiency, though some linear species capitalize on this by swimming in corkscrew orbital spirals (Sutherland et al. 2024).
 However, if friction drag, chain stability, or vortex shredding were indeed more important contributors than frontal form drag, we would predict that linear chains would appear slower than other more stable and compact architectures.
 Future studies may unravel these potential confounding effects on the biomechanics of colonial salp swimming.

 Salp swimming speed and diel vertical migration